mcrowe/mcrowe.github.com/source/_posts/2012-04-14-10-uncommon-but-useful-activerecord-relation-methods.markdown

 ```
 ### 5. `to_sql` and `explain`

-`ActiveRecord` is great, but it doesn't always generating the queries you think it will.
+`ActiveRecord` is great, but it doesn't always generate the queries you think it will.
 Jump in the console and run these commands on the relation you're building, to make sure it maps to a smart query, or that it's using the indices you lovingly crafted:

 ```ruby
 Library.joins(:book).to_sql